lingsin5234/MyBudgetApp/README.md

 so there is no real data stored on the server that hosts my Django applications.

 ## D3.js
-Again, I explore D3.js in this app, in hopes of providing better visuals for myself to filter, sort and group my budgeting data.
+I once again explore D3.js in this app, in hopes of providing better visuals for myself to filter, sort and group my budgeting data.
 I hope to explore different types of graphs in the near future based on types of line items and categories.